anthonylollo/RiskAdjustment/Readme.md

 ### Getting started

-All of the ICD to CC crosswalks have been cleaned for all years between 2010 and 2017 for both ICD9 and ICD10 and all versions of the CMS-CCs.
+All of the ICD to CC crosswalks have been cleaned for all years between 2009 and 2017 for both ICD9 and ICD10 and all versions of the CMS-HCCs.
 The raw crosswalks can be found under `Raw/` and the resulting formatted crosswalks are in `Crosswalks/`.
 The formatted tables include column headings and columns indicating the year the mapping is valid for and the ICD version.

         cc    icd  version  year
     0    2   0031        9  2009